ariksidney/divr/README.md

 # Features

-Just export an [UDDF file](https://www.streit.cc/extern/uddf_v321/en/index.html) from your dive computer's application and upload it to Divr.
+Just export a XML file from [Subsurface](https://subsurface-divelog.org/)  and upload it to Divr.

 Currently supports: